Niko12126-aka-BIERNE/Pass_Gen_Mobile/README.md

 # Pass_Gen_Mobile
  This is a Flutter app that generates passwords. it will not run at the moment since some private files and implementations are missing from this repository.
+So instead i've added these screenshots of the app.

 <img src="https://github.com/Niko12126-aka-BIERNE/Pass_Gen_Mobile/assets/64725654/89d0e8e4-b72c-4c19-880c-fd5330db2c3f" width="350"/>